GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 #### <Advanced>

-There are two ways to embed code in Toolbox.
+There are two main ways to embed code in Toolbox, and this time we will introduce the following two methods.

 - Execute with `Run javascript` on Workflow / Receive with `Javascript to Bubble` on Design
    - Used for complex processing that spans multiple lines
 - Execute and receive with `Expression` on Design
-  - Used for processing that ends in a single shot
+   - Used for one-shot processing

 ---

 #### <Advanced>

-Now let's calculate your age.
+Now let's calculate the age.
-Do it with `Run javascript` / `Javascript to Bubble`.
-First, put `Javascript to Bubble` on the pet_detail screen.
+This is done with `Run javascript`/`Javascript to Bubble`.
+First, add `Javascript to Bubble` to the pet_detail screen.

 - Select `javascript to Bubble` from `Visual elements` on the left menu
-- Put it in an unobtrusive place such as the bottom of the screen
+- Place it somewhere out of the way, such as at the bottom of the screen
-- Since it is for receiving the result of javascript, it is not displayed at the time of execution such as preview
+- This is for receiving the javascript result, so it will not be displayed during execution such as previewing.

 ![bg right w:400](images/2021-11-20-04-45-28.png)